Duality Symmetry and Anomaly for Gravitational Waves in Curved Spacetime: Introduction

 More recently, it has been shown that electric-magnetic duality transformations are also anomalous provided the electromagnetic fields propagate in a nontrivial gravitational background \cite{Agullo:2016lkj,Agullo:2017pyg,Agullo:2018iya,Agullo:2018nfv,delRio:2020cmv,PhysRevD.104.065012, PhysRevD.108.044052}.
 To arrive at this result, Maxwell’s theory was reformulated in terms of self-dual and anti-self-dual variables.
 In this framework, duality transformations become formally analogous to chiral transformations of massless spin-$1/2$ Dirac fields, leading to a spin-1 generalization of the chiral anomaly.
 This naturally raises the question: What happens to gravitational waves, i.e., massless spin-2 fields, in such backgrounds?

 Duality symmetry is also a feature of the nonlinear vacuum Einstein equations \cite{Ellis:1973,RoyMaartens1998,Dadhich:1999eh,Kol:2022bsd}, where the Weyl tensor can be decomposed into electric and magnetic (symmetric, traceless) parts.
 The Bianchi identities provide evolution equations for these components, yielding a structure reminiscent of Maxwell’s theory.
-However, the full quantization of gravity is notoriously difficult, and thus, to answer the question above, we turn our attention to linearized gravity.
+However, the full quantization of gravity is notoriously difficult, and thus, to answer the question above, we turn our attention to linearized gravity.\footnote{A related construction in asymptotically flat spacetimes has been studied in \cite{Seraj:2021rxd, Seraj:2022qyt}.}

 The formulation of duality transformations—or self-dual descriptions—in linearized gravity has been explored for some time \cite{Henneaux:2004jw,Deser:2005sz,Aghapour:2018pup,Aghapour:2021bkb,Toth:2021dut}.
 In particular, it has been shown that, within Einstein's theory, gravitational perturbations in flat spacetime (gravitational waves) obey equations of motion that can be cast in a form analogous to Maxwell’s equations \cite{Aghapour:2018pup,Aghapour:2021bkb}.
 Within this framework, duality transformations correspond to electric-magnetic rotations of the field components.
 In this manuscript, we build on these ideas.
 Inspired by the suggestion in \cite{Agullo:2018nfv}, we reformulate the system using self-dual and anti-self-dual variables, and recast the dynamics into a Dirac-like equation.
 This reformulation allows us to study the helicity structure of gravitational waves in terms of chirality of some spinors.
 We then extend the formalism to curved backgrounds using covariant techniques, while keeping the analysis within the geometric optics approximation.